Total Variation Graph Neural Networks

 where $\mathbf{\Gamma}$ is a connectivity matrix matching the sparsity pattern of the adjacency matrix, with elements

-where $\epsilon$ is a small value to ensure numerical stability.
-To minimize the GTV, we need to compute the sub-differential of $||\x||_\text{GTV}$ with respect to vertex $i$ for some $\x\in\mathbb{R}^{N}$.
+where $\epsilon$ is a small constant, whose purpose will be clarified soon.
+To minimize the GTV, we compute the partial derivative of $||\x||_\text{GTV}$ with respect to vertex $k$ for some $\x\in\mathbb{R}^{N}$.
 According to the definition of $\mathbf{\Gamma}$ and assuming that the graph is undirected, the partial derivative reads